Skip to Main Content Subscribe

 Nuclear Regulatory Commission CIO: Scott Flanders

-Office of the Director of National Intelligence Acting CIO: Doug Cossa
+Office of the Director of National Intelligence CIO: Doug Cossa

 Small Business Administration CIO: Hartley Caldwell

-The Small Business Administration has named Hartley Caldwell as the new CIO, according to the agency’s website.
+The Small Business Administration named Hartley Caldwell as CIO in May 2025, according to the agency’s website.
 Caldwell comes to the federal government for the first time after a history of working with industry.
 Before joining SBA, he served as CIO for FinServ, a financial technology company, according to his LinkedIn profile.

-Moghaddassi previously served as a senior engineer at Elon Musk-owned companies X and Neuralink, according to LinkedIn.
-Moghaddassi also served as a DOGE employee at the Department of Labor, and is the third DOGE employee to serve as SSA CIO since the beginning of the Trump administration.
+Moghaddassi previously served as a senior engineer at Elon Musk-owned companies X and Neuralink, according to LinkedIn, and also served as a DOGE employee at the Labor Department.